-Canadian Utilities Limited - Corporate & Other Segment
+Corporate & Other Segment

 ATCO Oil & Gas Ltd., a subsidiary of Canadian Utilities Limited, holds a five per cent working interest in oil and gas assets in Northern Canada.
-With the continued lower oil prices and the COVID-19 pandemic continuing to cause economic uncertainty (see Note 20), the Company determined that the total net book value of these assets was not recoverable due to reduced likelihood of future development of the assets, and, therefore, impaired these assets in full, recognizing an impairment of \$9 million, after tax and NCI.
+With the continued lower oil prices and the COVID-19 pandemic continuing to cause economic uncertainty (see Note 20), the Company determined that the total net book value of these assets was not recoverable due to reduced likelihood of future development of the assets, and, therefore, impaired these assets in full, recognizing an after-tax impairment of \$18 million in the second quarter of 2020.
 The impairment was included in depreciation, amortization and impairment expense.
 After recognizing the impairment, the recoverable amount of these assets was nil.